terramate-io/terramate/docs/cloud/getting-started/index.md

 ## Synchronizing initial Terraform drift information

-For this next step,, you need to have a repository containing some Terramate Stacks and access to run a `terraform plan` command.
+For this next step, you need to have a repository containing some Terramate Stacks and access to run a `terraform plan` command.
 If you have a repository with directories containing plain terraform configuration, you can detect Terraform stacks using `terramate create --all-terraform` and configure them as Terramate Stacks.

 Each stack requires a unique Stack ID.
 If you did not set stack IDs, you can use `terramate create --ensure-stack-ids` to generate an ID for all available stacks.
 Be sure to git commit your changes if you created stack ids.